How Much Debt Can I Have and Still Qualify for a VA Loan?

-When you apply for a VA guaranteed mortgage loan, the lender will review various aspects of your financial situation to determine if you’re qualified.
+When you decide to apply for a VA-guaranteed mortgage loan, the lender will review various aspects of your financial situation to determine if you’re qualified.
 One of the things they examine is the current amount of debt that you have, including the new debt that would come with the mortgage loan.

 What Is a Debt-to-Income Ratio (DTI)?

-To properly address this question, we have to start by defining the net to income ratio.
-Along with your credit score and income, this is one of the most important factors when it comes to qualifying for a VA loan. debt ratios apply to other types of mortgage loans as well, including FHA and conventional.
+To address this question properly, we must define the net-to-income ratio.
+Along with your credit score and income, this is one of the most important factors when qualifying for a VA loan.
+Debt ratios also apply to other types of mortgage loans, including FHA and conventional.
 But here, we will limit our discussion to the VA loan program in particular.

-Your debt-to-income ratio (DTI) is the percentage of your gross monthly income that goes towards paying your monthly debt obligations.
-DTI is calculated by dividing your total monthly debt payments by your gross monthly income and multiplying by 100.
+Your debt-to-income ratio (DTI) is the percentage of the gross monthly income that contributes towards paying your monthly debt obligations.
+In order to calculate DTI, you need to divide your total monthly debt payments and your gross monthly income and multiply by 100.

-Lenders and the VA use DTI to assess your ability to afford a mortgage payment.
-A lower DTI ratio indicates that you have more disposable income to cover your monthly mortgage payment and other expenses.
+Lenders and the VA use this DTI to assess your ability to afford a mortgage payment.
+A lower DTI ratio can indicate that you possess more disposable income to cover your monthly mortgage payment and other expenses.

-Back-end DTI ratio: The percentage of a borrower’s gross monthly income that goes towards all monthly debt obligations, including housing-related expenses, credit card payments, student loan payments, and auto loan payments.
+Back-end DTI Ratio: The percentage of a borrower’s gross monthly income that covers all monthly debt obligations, including housing-related expenses, credit card payments, student loan payments, and auto loan payments.

 How to Calculate the DTI Ratio